-The Speech and Language Centre (S.L.C.) is part of the Learning Support provision of the school.
-It is a specialist centre set up to meet the needs of students who have the ability to cope with a mainstream secondary curriculum but who have a specific significant speech and/or language disorder.
+The Speech and Language Enhanced Provision is part of the Learning Support provision of the school.
+It is a specialist provision set up to meet the needs of students who have the ability to cope with a mainstream secondary curriculum but who have a specific, significant speech and/or language difficulties.

-- County provision for children with a specific Speech and Language Impairment.
+- County provision for children with a specific Speech and Language Difficulties.

 - 20 places for secondary school children.